OCA/server-tools/auth_brute_force/README.rst

 You can also add a ir.config_parameter value for the key 'auth_brute_force.environ_log' which allows to log also specific request environment variables.

-The format comma-delimited list of varible names
+The format is a  comma-delimited list of variable names
 example: REMOTE_ADDR,REMOTE_PORT

+or you can just use the jocker '*' for log or discover all variables, the variable names depends of the reverse-proxy configuration.

 Usage
 -----